PhD student, LISTIC, USMB

 Theme: AFuTé

-Topic: Machine-learning for the characterization and analysis of cryospheric dynamics by
+Subject: Machine-learning for the characterization and analysis of cryospheric dynamics using

 radar satellite imagery

-Summary: The texture of the cryosphere cover is variable over time as a result of energy exchanges between the snowpack, the underlying soil and the atmosphere.
+Summary: The texture of the cryospheric cover varies over time as energy is exchanged between the snowpack, the underlying ground and the atmosphere.

-between the snowpack, the underlying soil and the atmosphere.
-While precipitation and
+between the snowpack, the underlying ground and the atmosphere.
+While precipitation and meteorological

-and soil conditions determine the properties of a surface snow layer, its evolution over time, as well as that of the
+the properties of a surface snow layer, its evolution over time, as well as that of the underlying

 snow cover, depends on weather conditions.

-The latter are assessed in collaboration with the Centre d'Étude de la Neige of Météo-France.
+These are assessed in collaboration with Météo-France's Centre d'Étude de la Neige.

-On a small satellite scale (a few hundred square metres), we will be interested in the analysis of
+On the small scale of satellite vision (a few hundred square meters), we are interested in analyzing

-(several hundred square kilometres), we will be more interested in the presence or absence of snow cover or in the differentiation of
+(several hundred square kilometers), we're more interested in the presence or absence of snow cover

-available data and even less so the potential of deep learning methods in this type of application.
+available data, let alone the potential of deep learning methods in this type of application.

 of deep learning methods in this type of application.

-The objective of the project is to propose so-called convolutional neural models, operating in a deep learning framework and based on
+The aim of the project is to propose convolutional neural models, operating in a deep learning framework

-- The evaluation of the extent of cryospheric surfaces (this is called semantic segmentation);
+• Evaluation of the extent of cryospheric surfaces (semantic segmentation);

-- Automatic recognition of observable textures (classification) on cryospheric surfaces, e.g.
+• Automatic recognition of observable textures (classification) on cryospheric surfaces.

-cryosphere, e.g.: monitoring of total snow including dry snow, thus allowing to differentiate
+cryosphere, for example: tracking of total snow, including dry snow, to differentiate between

-- surface areas of interest (evolutions of the cryosphere feature contours in space and time) and
+• surface areas of interest (changes in the contours of the cryosphere element in space and

 components/features visible on a given surface) to deduce the spatial